 Alexander Technique teacher training continues and intensifies the unique learning experience that takes place in private lessons.
 The training is a fascinating process that is often one of remarkable growth and improvement for the teacher-trainee.

 The Alexander Technique teacher's own use is intrinsic to his/her teaching skills.
-Therefore, the core of the training is based on the learning process provided in private lessons.
+Therefore, the core of the training is based on the individual learning process provided in private lessons.

 To help further understanding of the Alexander Technique, the course also focuses on the historical development of the Technique, from a method of voice and breathing improvement to a technique of psycho-physical re-education.

-Special sessions on other topics pertinent to being a teacher of the Technique, such as building a teaching practice, are also included in the training.
+Special sessions on other topics pertinent to being a teacher of the Technique, such as building a teaching practice, are included in the training.

 Days and Hours